 Before you buy a carry on bag or backpack, read this.
 Yesterday I was ready to buy the immensely popular Farpoint 40L Backpack for my son.
 It’s a great bag, good quality and has everything you could ask for but, just as I reached for my credit card, the shop assistant mentioned that although the Farpoint ( or Fairpoint for women) is the maximum carry on size for European carriers, it’s just that little bit too big for Air Asia’s size regulations.
 That’s a deal breaker.
 Maybe we’d get away with it, maybe we wouldn’t, but there is absolutely no point in buying a $100+ bag that may end up having to go under the plane, while relieving me of the hefty extra luggage charge.
 To me it makes far more sense to buy a bigger, more useful, bag, if it’s destined for the hold anyway, or buy one that Air Asia can’t question.
 This bag is for my son and he doesn’t carry a whole bunch of gear, but he does have a laptop a Nerf Gun and a bunch of Pokemon cards, so we need a laptop pocket at very least, multiple internal pockets ideally.
 I set out to find the perfect Air Asia sized carry on bag and relegated the Farpoint to “possibly”.

 We generally don’t travel carry-on only, but if you’d like to read more on this style of travel and what to pack, click through.
 Alternatively you can visit our travel gear page to see what’s essential and wht’s not, tested through 4 years of family travel.
-This post may contain affiliate links, they cost you nothing if you choose to support this site by using them.

 Air Asia’s Bag Size Regulations